 The hospital is located in the southern part of Mzimba District in the Northern Region of Malawi.
 The hospital borders with Zambia to the west, Kasungu to the South, South Rukuru and M1 tarmac road to the east and Manyamula to the north.
 The hospital serves a large, 35 Kilometres radius catchment area in traditional authorities; Mzukuzuku, M’mbelwa and Mzikubola in the district.
 Traveling through Embangweni can be difficult especially during rainy months, November to April.
-The only access to M-1, a distance of 30km, is by either Jenda or Perekezi forest dirt roads.
+The only access to M-1, a distance of 30km, is by either Jenda tarmac Road or Perekezi forest dirt road.

 The hospital serves a population from over 250 villages in southwest Mzimba with additional referrals from Zambia and other parts of Mzimba.